YouHaveTrouble/minecraft-optimization/README.md

 Merging will lead to the illusion of items disappearing as they merge together.
 A minor annoyance.

 #### nerf-spawner-mobs
-[Spigot Server Optimization Guide]
 **default:** false
 **optimized:** true
 **explanation:**
 When enabled, mobs from spawners will not have AI (will not swim/attack/move).
 This is a big TPS saver on servers with mob farms, but also messes with their behavior.
+[SOG]

 ---